alexdesousa/ayesql/README.md

 Postgrex.query(conn, query, arguments)
 ```

-Adding more `hostname`s to the previous query is a nightmare, involving
+Adding more `hostname`s to the previous query is a nightmare, editing strings
-`binary()` manipulation to add the correct index to the query.
+to add the correct index to the query.

 Thankfully, we have [Ecto](https://github.com/elixir-ecto/ecto), which provides
 a great DSL for generating database queries at runtime.
 The same query in Ecto